kdgdkd/ramiho/README.md

 ### testing tools
-Let's say you connect two MIDI devices with ramiho, but it does not work, the information does not seem to flow, you get no sound.
+You connect two MIDI devices with ramiho, but it does not work, the information does not seem to flow, you don't get any sound.
 8 times out of 10 you are not on the same channel.
 ramiho proposes two tools to help testing input and output MIDI ports on your devices:
-- MIDI monitor - it tests the sending device.
-It will print MIDI information (like the channel) coming from the sending ports.
-The first monitor uses ALSA's aseqdump; for the filtered monitors you'll need [ReceiveMidi](https://github.com/gbevin/ReceiveMIDI).
-In the [example](https://edpanfleto.com/kdgdkd/git/ramiho_monitor.png) ramiho monitors the first port for incoming Control Change signals, and prints the result.
+- MIDI monitor - tests the sending device.
+It will print MIDI information (like the channel, note) coming from the sending ports.
+The basic monitor uses aseqdump; for the filtered monitors you'll need [ReceiveMidi](https://github.com/gbevin/ReceiveMIDI).
+In [this example](https://edpanfleto.com/kdgdkd/git/ramiho_monitor.png) ramiho monitors the first port for incoming Control Change signals, and prints the result.
-- Send MIDI - it tests the receiving device.
-Use ramiho's interface for [SendMidi](https://github.com/gbevin/ReceiveMIDI) to send notes directly from the Raspberry Pi to your receiving device.
+- Send MIDI - tests the receiving connexion.
+With the [SendMidi](https://github.com/gbevin/ReceiveMIDI) menu, ramiho can send notes directly to your receiving device.
 In [this example](https://edpanfleto.com/kdgdkd/git/ramiho_sendmidi.png) ramiho sends note 48, on channel 3, to the fourth device in the list (the 'sound' port of a synth).

 ### using Midish
 [Midish](https://midish.org/) is a powerful command-line MIDI sequencer/filter by Alexandre Ratchov.
 It provides advanced MIDI manipulation tools (routing channels, remapping CCs, transposing...), and it also records and plays MIDI.
-The Midish menu in ramiho provides a simple front-end for Midish's MIDI routing, and saving/loading of existing or customized connexions.
+The Midish menu in ramiho provides a simple interface for Midish's MIDI routing, also allowing saving and loading your customized connexions.
 The midish interface allows defining connexions not only between ports, but also between channels.
 You can redirect the MIDI signal coming from one port on a particular channel to any other port, on any MIDI channel.
 And you can choose to transpose the notes!
-For example, you could send the output from a MIDI keyboard on channel 1 to a synth that is reading MIDI channel 4 AND to a second synth reading channel 5 a full octave below, so you would have a bass and a sub-bass, like in [this example](https://edpanfleto.com/kdgdkd/git/ramiho_midishrouting.png).
+For example, you could send the output from a MIDI keyboard on channel 1 to a synth that is reading MIDI channel 4 AND to a second synth reading channel 5 a full octave below, so you would have a bass and a sub-bass, like [here](https://edpanfleto.com/kdgdkd/git/ramiho_midishrouting.png).
 You can work on the last connexion that you defined or loaded, adding routings, velocity adjustments, send program change signal...
 And when you are happy, you can save the connexion so it will be easily loaded in the future.
 Or you can define more complex connexions and filters within the mdshcnx files in ramiho's favcnx directory.
 All of these files are directly accessible from the Midish menu.